 Output Shaft

 The output shaft is the shaft coming out from the transmission system.
-After finishing all magic inside the transmission system, it finally delivers the output speed to the vehicle.
+After finishing all the magic inside the transmission system, it finally delivers the output speed to the vehicle.

 This output shaft transfers the rotary motion of the transmission system to the drive shaft through a yoke-type of the universal joint.
 It is spline in nature.